johndatserakis/file-upload-with-preview/README.md

 ### Browser Support

  If you are supporting a browser like IE11, you'll need a polyfill for `fetch` and `promise` at the bottom of your `index.html`:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/es6-promise@4/dist/es6-promise.auto.js"></script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/fetch/2.0.3/fetch.js"></script>
 ```
 Or, you can install babel-polyfill and import that in the main script of your app.
 You can read more about babel-polyfill [here](https://babeljs.io/docs/en/babel-polyfill).
-In the example folder, I use the external script method.
+In the example folder, we use the external script method.

 ### Testing